Napoleon (Suicideboys song)

 "Napoleon" is a song by American hip hop duo Suicideboys, released on August 1, 2025 from their fifth studio album Thy Kingdom Come.
 It is a bounce song that contains a sample of "Gin in My System" by Big Freedia.
+It was serviced to Rhythmic Contemporary radio on August 16, 2025.

 Critical reception

 Mackenzie Cummings-Grady of Billboard ranked "Napoleon" as the fifth best song from Thy Kingdom Come, describing that it "cleverly" samples "Gin in My System" and "is perhaps $uicideboy$' most playful song… maybe ever?"
 She also wrote, "Fans will notice that the duo's infamous alter ego, 7th Ward Lord, is back in action, making 'Napoleon' a devilishly good time from start to finish."
 A.D.
 Amorosi of Flood Magazine called the song "wise-assed".